Beyond-Oraganization/To-Do-List/README.md

 - Secure connection with the databse
 - Add graphical interface
 - Add simple account system
-- Add statistics for your tasks that was completed and not
+- Add statistics for your tasks that was completed or not